We are open for business as usual and here to support you. We're taking virtual consultations now - Our response to COVID-19

 • Landlords refusing to fix an issue that may be affecting the running of the business.

-• Tenants left the premise in disrepair, or in an altered, unoriginal state.
+• Tenants leave the premise in disrepair or an altered, unoriginal state.

 • Disputes over rent reviews, where either landlords or tenants may demand changes in rent.